 - Check out the latest 5G stocks news for 2019

-In a blog post, which outlined the agenda for the FCC’s September meeting, Pai announced that this auction would be “another step forward” in its work to promote American leadership within the 5G industry, and it’s a move that will be greeted by the likes of AT&T and Verizon.
+In a blog post, which outlined the agenda for the FCC’s September meeting, Pai announced that this auction would be “another step forward” in its work to promote American leadership within 5G technology, and it’s a move that will be greeted by the likes of AT&T and Verizon.

 Making more spectrum available